Nick Pratto Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.33 team ERA that ranks 17th among all MLB pitching staffs.
+- The Marlins have a 4.27 team ERA that ranks 17th among all league pitching staffs.

-- His last time out came on Thursday against the San Diego Padres, when the lefty tossed 5 1/3 innings, surrendering five earned runs while allowing four hits.
+- In his most recent time out on Friday against the Oakland Athletics, the righty tossed six scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.